lassebunk/screenshot-generator/README.md

 # <img src="https://raw.githubusercontent.com/lassebunk/screenshot-generator/master/img/wordpress-logo.png" width="36" height="36" /> Screenshot Generator

-Screenshot Generator is a WordPress plugin that takes screenshots posts for social media etc. when they are updated.
+Screenshot Generator is a WordPress plugin that takes screenshots of posts for social media etc. when they are updated.
 It uses [PhantomJS](http://phantomjs.org/) to do this.

 The screenshot will look something like this when shared on social media: